 LCRA senior management team

 General Manager Phil Wilson and his direct report team lead LCRA’s day-to-day operations.
-The team includes the chief of staff, executive vice presidents of Water, Transmission, Strategic Initiatives and Transformation, and Public Affairs, and the chief financial officer, chief commercial officer, chief administrative officer and general counsel.
+The team includes the chief of staff, executive vice presidents of Generation and Telecommunications, Water, Transmission, Strategic Initiatives and Transformation, and Public Affairs, and the chief financial officer, chief commercial officer, chief administrative officer and general counsel.
 The general auditor reports to the LCRA Board of Directors and also serves as part of the general manager’s direct report team.
 See the organizational chart.

 Phil Wilson became LCRA’s 11th general manager on Feb.
 3, 2014.
 LCRA’s general manager serves as the organization’s chief executive officer and carries out LCRA Board policy, manages LCRA’s relationships with its customers and stakeholders, appoints and directs executive staff, and oversees projects and operations that support LCRA’s public service mission.

 Prior to joining LCRA, Wilson was executive director of the Texas Department of Transportation.
 Under the direction of the Texas Transportation Commission, he managed, directed and implemented TxDOT policies, programs and operating strategies.
 He also represented TxDOT before the Texas Legislature and other entities.
 Before joining TxDOT in 2011, Wilson served as senior vice president of Public Affairs and as a corporate officer for Luminant, Texas’ largest electric generation company.
 In 2007, then-Gov. Rick Perry appointed Wilson as Texas’ 106th Secretary of State.
 In that position, he was the chief elections officer and the chief international protocol officer for Texas.
 Wilson also served as chair of the Governor’s Competitiveness Council and on the Texas Border Security Council.